Resistance Star East Asia

 The Resistance Star East Asia (Verzetsster Oost-Azië) was created by royal decree on 26 October 1948 by Queen Juliana to honor those Dutch subjects in the Netherlands East Indies who showed strength of mind, determination, or solidarity, and performed praiseworthily help for Dutchmen that were made prisoner of war or interned by the enemy during World War II.
 Also those of the Dutch resistance in Southeast Asia are honored.

-The star commemorates the resistance against the Japanese occupation of Indonesia, that went underground after the capitulation of the Royal Dutch East Indies Army.
-This resistance suffered tremendous losses in live.
+The star commemorates the resistance against the Japanese occupation of the Dutch East Indies, which went underground after the capitulation of the Royal Dutch East Indies Army.
+This resistance suffered tremendous losses of life.